databrary/policies/agreement-annex-III.md

 Annex III -- Databrary Access Guide
 ===================================

+*Version date: April 29, 2020*

-This Databrary Access Guide provides information useful for Institutions and Authorized Investigators who wish to use Databrary\'s services.
+This Databrary Access Guide provides information useful for Institutions and Authorized Investigators who wish to use Databrary's services.

 For Institutions
 ----------------

 Databrary is a restricted access data library specialized for storing, streaming, and sharing of video and audio recordings.
-Databrary\'s mission is to support the sharing of video and audio recordings and related data collected as part of research in the social, behavioral, educational, and neural sciences.
+Databrary's mission is to support the sharing of video and audio recordings and related data collected as part of research in the social, behavioral, educational, and neural sciences.